Mckenna Grace: 2018–2020: Horror roles and further recognition

-2021–present: Mainstream success
+2021–2022: The Handmaid's Tale, Ghostbusters: Afterlife, and other roles

 In 2021, Grace began recurring on the Hulu dystopian series The Handmaid's Tale, an adaptation of the 1985 novel of the same name, as Esther Keyes, an intelligent and rebellious 14-year-old who has been abused, raped, and married off to an older Commander.
 She was selected for her ability to portray scariness and awfulness.
 Grace said that it was vital for someone the same age as the character play the part since all the abuse Esther endured was experienced by many 14-year-olds on a daily basis: "If it makes people upset or uncomfortable that an actual 14-year-old is having to talk about how she was raped and it's acting, then maybe that will make you want to do something for actual girls who are going through this."
 The show's fourth season premiered on April 27, 2021, to positive reviews.
 Entertainment Weekly commented that Grace had "a memorable turn as a tyrannical child bride", and Den of Geek commended her "remarkable self-possession".
 At the 73rd Primetime Creative Arts Emmy Awards, Grace received a nomination for Outstanding Guest Actress in a Drama Series, making her the tenth youngest actor nominated at the Emmys and the first child recognized for a guest acting award.

 In 2021, Grace voiced a silly and energetic horserider in the DreamWorks animated film Spirit Untamed and played the young version of Annabelle Wallis's character in the horror film Malignant.
 Grace had a leading role as Phoebe Spengler in the supernatural comedy Ghostbusters: Afterlife (2021), the sequel to Ghostbusters (1984) and Ghostbusters II (1989).
 For the role, she cut and dyed her hair.
 The film was released theatrically on November 19, 2021, and became a moderate commercial success, grossing over $204 million on a budget of $75 million.
 Critics were generally ambivalent towards the film, though they commended Grace's performance.
 Mark Feeney of The Boston Globe asserted that "[Ghostbusters: Afterlife] has its moments, most of them owing to a quite-phenomenal Mckenna Grace", and Gizmodo considered her performance "instantly unforgettable[,] ... truly revelatory, [and] star-making".
 Grace was nominated for the Critics' Choice Super Award for Best Actress in a Science Fiction/Fantasy Movie.